rajnish-jais/Data_Collection_of_Bug/README.md

 # Data_Collection_of_Bug
-This dataset contains Bugy and its Fix program file collected from StackOverflow Q&A Page and GitHub Commits.
+This dataset contains Bugy file collected from StackOverflow Q&A Page and GitHub Commits.